'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 our Vietnam Troops finally begin to receive the real recognition that they deserve

 because of your endeavor.
+Thanks,

 Michelle & Don Cleave - Dec 19, 2009